porrasar/alisa_porras_RealEstate_capstone2/README.md

 BTB (Blessed To Bless) Properties, Inc. RealEstate is a web-based application intended to be used in house by a real estate investment business owner and customers (current tenants and potential tenants).

+Currently, the owner keeps records of notes and customer transactions in a spreadsheet.
+The customer does not have the ability to access their transactions (i.e. payments, repairs made, lease, etc.).

-The application will be used for the
+The application will be used for the:
+- owners:
+    - to add, update, delete customer information
-- owners: to add and maintain customer information, list properties available for rent and sale
+    - list properties available for rent and sale
+    -
-- customer (current): - to have the ability to access general information about the company
+- customer (current):
+    - to have the ability to access general information about the company
+    - view a list of properties available for rent or sale
-                      - access our approved maintenance company
+    - access our approved maintenance companies for repairs
-                      - make appointments (talk to owners, repair an issue, inspections, etc)
+    - view their account information
-                      - access, update and make payments to their account
+    - update certain information in their account (i.e. phone number, etc.)

-- customer (potential): - to have the ability to access general information about the company
+- customer (potential):
+   - to have the ability to access general information about the company
-                        - make appointments (talk to owners, tour of houses, etc)
-                        - make payments for application fees
+   - view a list of properties available for rent or sale

 ## ------------------------------------------------------------------------------------------
 ##    ////////////come back to this part//////////////